Block email spam with the Office 365 spam filter to prevent false negative issues

 Email users can also help ensure that false negative and email spam is blocked with Office 365 spam filter

-It will help your Office 365 anti-spam efforts to prevent false negatives and junk mail if you tell your users to add the spam sender address to their blocked sender list in Outlook or Outlook Web App.
-In Outlook Web App, get started by clicking Settings > Options > Block or allow, and then adding the address to the Blocked senders list, as shown here.
+It will help your Office 365 anti-spam efforts to prevent false negatives and junk mail if you tell your users to add the spam sender address to their blocked sender list in Outlook or Outlook on the web.
+In Outlook on the web, get started by clicking Settings > Options > Block or allow, and then adding the address to the Blocked senders list, as shown here.

 For more detailed information about safe sender lists, see Safe Sender and Blocked Sender Lists FAQ.